 - Addition or removal of equipment utilized in the process

 - Changes to capital and funding inflows and outflows

 The Control Plan template is devised at the beginning of the project and is prepared after consultation with or with participation from all the stakeholders involved in a given project, beginning with the process or product owner.

 Why Use A Control Plan?

-A well-devised control plan helps the business avoid negative business impact from flaws and process deterioration, and helps the process and product owners track and correct performance of the KPIVs and KPOVs (Key Performance Input and Output Variables).
+A well-devised control plan helps the business avoid negative business impacts from flaws and process deterioration, and helps the process and product owners track and correct the performance of the KPIVs and KPOVs (Key Performance Input and Output Variables).

 What Goes On A Typical Control Plan?